fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Qur'an.
 It guides to the right course, and we have believed in it.
 And we will never associate with our Lord anyone.'"
     Quran 72:1-2

-In addition, the Qur’an also mentions Ifrit in sura al-Naml (The Ant) verse 39 and khannas in sura al-Nas (The Mankind) verse 4 which both mean the jinn.

-### Era of Jinn on Earth

-[Most of information in this section cannot be found in the Quran and the Sunnah.
-But it is derived from early interpretators of the Quran, including sahaba.]
-Jinns were transgressing and were not treating animals well.

-Angels and Iblis were send to annihilate many jinns who were transgressing.

-Ifrit who brought Suleiman smo's throne. some were diving in the oceans, some building. the jinns don't know the unseen world. otherwise they would stop working immediately after Suleiman died.

 ### The Shaitan